 The original Together We Serve goal in 2014 was determined by looking at overall giving to special collections over the previous five years (2008-2013) and then calculating a 5-year average.
 When Catholic Social Services Sign of Hope was added to Together We Serve in 2015, the goal was increased by the 5-year average of parish giving to the Sign of Hope special collection.
 In 2016, the Together We Serve goal was increased again, by 3% to $2 million.
 It was reduced to $1.5 million in 2022 in response to the variety of challenges experienced by our parishes during the response to the COVID-19 pandemic.

 The original Parish Targets were determined by looking at parish giving to special collections over the previous five years (2008-2013) and then calculating a 5-year average for each parish.
-Parish Targets increased with increases to the overall Together We Serve goal (see Question 3) and have not changed since 2016.
+Parish Targets increased with increases to the overall Together We Serve goal in 2016, and later reduced when the overall goal was reduced in 2022.

 Any parish that exceeds its target will receive 100% of excess funds back as a Parish Share rebate.
 But Parish Share is much more than a rebate cheque.
 It is an opportunity for your parish to raise money for its own building fund, charitable giving, or other initiatives that are important to parishioners – and to do it without running a separate fundraising campaign.
 Parishes can also choose to give some or all of their rebate to Together We Serve, 100% of which will be allocated to our beneficiaries.
 Contact the CAEDM Campaign Team to find out more.

-Local needs (70%) include Catholic Social Services Sign of Hope, Society of St. Vincent de Paul Edmonton Central Council, St. Joseph Seminary, Newman Theological College, St. Joseph’s College at the University of Alberta, and St. Joseph Priests’ Foundation.
-New in 2022, Together We Serve will allocate up to 15% of funds to Archdiocese Priorities & Projects.
-Specific priorities/projects are selected by the Archbishop, from recommendations made by the Together We Serve Advisory Committee, and could include a pastoral priority (such as youth), urgent or emergent needs in a parish, or specific needs in the local community.
-Canadian needs (15%) include the Needs of the Church in Canada, which supports the work of the Canadian Conference of Catholic Bishops, and much-needed financial support for the northern Diocese of Mackenzie-Fort Smith.
-International needs (15%) include three special collections mandated by the Canadian Conference of Catholic Bishops: Evangelization of Peoples, Needs of the Church in the Holy Land, and the Pope’s Pastoral Works.
+70% to Local Needs, including: Catholic Social Services Sign of Hope, Society of St. Vincent de Paul Edmonton Central Council, St. Joseph Seminary, Newman Theological College, St. Joseph’s College at the University of Alberta, St. Joseph Priests’ Foundation, and Our Lady of Victory Youth Camp, which has been identified a local priority by Archbishop Smith.
+15% to Canadian beneficiaries, including the Needs of the Church in Canada, which supports the work of the Canadian Conference of Catholic Bishops, and much-needed financial support for the northern Diocese of Mackenzie-Fort Smith.
+15% to International needs, including three special collections mandated by the Canadian Conference of Catholic Bishops: Evangelization of Peoples, Needs of the Church in the Holy Land, and the Pope’s Pastoral Works.

 Development and Peace – Caritas Canada was established in 1967 by the Canadian Conference of Catholic Bishops to promote alternatives to unjust social, political and economic structures in the global south.
-The D&P Share Lent campaign is a long-standing tradition in Catholic parishes in Canada.
+The D&P Share Lent campaign is a long-standing tradition in Catholic parishes.
 As one of a number of special collections, Share Lent was included in Together We Serve from the beginning.
-However, unlike most Together We Serve beneficiaries, D&P had a well-established presence in parishes that pre-dated Together We Serve and has continued to produce a wide variety of resources in support of its Share Lent campaign.
-In consultation with D&P, the decision was made to allow the organization to return to running its own Share Lent campaign in Archdiocese of Edmonton parishes, starting in 2022.
-This will enable D&P to tell its own story and reach out to a new generation of Catholic donors, especially those who share its vision and priorities.
+In 2022, in consultation with D&P, the decision was made to allow the organization to return to running its own Share Lent campaign in Archdiocese of Edmonton parishes, starting in 2022.
+This will enable D&P to tell its own story and reach out to a new generation of Catholic donors.

 As part of a national effort announced by the Canadian Conference of Catholic Bishops, the Bishops of Canada have made a $30-million collective financial commitment to support healing and reconciliation initiatives for residential school survivors, their families, and their communities.
-Fund development for the Indigenous Healing and Reconciliation Fund in the Archdiocese of Edmonton will be completely separate from Together We Serve.
-No funds raised by Together We Serve will be allocated to the Indigenous Healing and Reconciliation Fund.
-The Archdiocese of Edmonton will undertake initiatives to provide funds that support local programs and initiatives focused on three pillars: education, linguistic and cultural preservation, and family support.
-Archbishop Smith encourages all Catholics in the Archdiocese to discern how they might support this tangible expression of our commitment to the Indigenous Peoples on the long road towards healing and reconciliation with our Indigenous brothers and sisters.
+In the Archdiocese of Edmonton, our financial commitment to the Indigenous Healing and Reconciliation Fund has already been achieved.
+Archbishop Smith encourages all Catholics in the Archdiocese to discern how they might support the long road towards healing and reconciliation with our Indigenous brothers and sisters.